 Welcome!
 We’re a community-based organization formed in 2010.
-This spring we’ll be celebrating nine years of helping to improve the ecological health and biological diversity of Oathill Lake.
+This year we’re celebrating ten years of helping to improve the ecological health and biological diversity of Oathill Lake.

 OLCS runs on volunteers–neighbors and friends working together.
 We’re all keen to protect this small lake and its parkland for walking, swimming, boating, skating, skiing and fishing.
 We want this urban gem to remain a source of pleasure for this generation of families and future generations.

 Education is the key to getting people involved.
 If you live in the area, or are a regular recreational user of the lake and trails, we encourage you to join in and help out.
 Simply leave us a reply in the section below for membership information.
 If you have a particular area of interest please indicate in your reply.

 Thanks for visiting.
 We hope you find our web-site informative.

 In early January 2010 a few concerned residents met to discuss how they might work together to restore and protect the ecological health of the lake.
 Citizens for Oathill Lake was formed that same month.
 Today, it has evolved into a registered non-profit society representing roughly 80 families and 200 people – the Oathill Lake Conservation Society.

 Activities to date include